mbenkmann/bindings/README.md

  * Being 100% complete.
 Some C functions do not work well with Go code, in particular everything including callbacks and varargs.
 Other functions have native Go alternatives that are preferable.
-If the generator scripts can create working bindings for these functions they will be left in.
+If the generator scripts can create good bindings for these functions they will be left in.
 Otherwise they are blacklisted and omitted without replacement.
  * Replacing calls to the C library with native Go code.
    While native Go code might be more efficient and/or have other benefits, its